esoterika227/esoterika227.github.io/trestleboard/index.md

  -  Wednesday, 14 April 2021 -- Stated Meeting at 7:30pm
  -  Wednesday, 12 May 2021 -- Stated Meeting at 7:30pm
  -  Saturday, 19 June 2021 -- Scholarly Presentation & Refreshments at 5:00pm.
 Stated Meeting at 7:00pm
-    * Miguel Connor, host of Aeon Byte Gnostic Radio podcast, on Pre-Nicene Christian Colts
+    * Willy Greer, author of *Shadow Play*, exploring representations of the shadow self
  -  July/August 2021 -- DARK
  -  Saturday, 18 September 2021 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm
-    * Topic TBA
+    * Miguel Connor, host of Aeon Byte Gnostic Radio podcast, on Pre-Nicene Christian Colts
  -  Wednesday, 13 October 2021 -- Stated Meeting at 7:30pm
  -  Wednesday, 10 November 2021 -- Stated Meeting at 7:30pm
  -  Saturday, 19 December 2021 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm
-    * Topic TBA
+    * Bro.
+Grant Moncrief on dreams, spiritual traditions, and the fascinating role of neurology

 Visitors are encouraged to RSVP through our [Facebook page](https://www.facebook.com/esoterikalodge.oregon/) or by emailing our Secretary at **esoterika227secretary@gmail.com**.
 Masons who intend to visit should bring proof of membership and a photo ID.